 The student texts are filled with beautiful works of religious art.
 (Art credits are listed in the back of the books so that the parent/teacher might easily incorporate art appreciation into the study of religion.)
 Each text ends with prayers to memorize and vocabulary words with complete definitions.
 The series also incorporates the questions and answers of the Baltimore catechism for memorization work.

 The Faith and Life teacher's manuals are loaded with great content.
 There is one large manual for each level.
 The lesson presentation is contained within the manual, and the student book is used for reading material.
 The student book material is good enough to stand alone, but there are excellent teaching ideas, expansions on topics, background information, prayers, brief biographies of saints, tidbits on Church history and Catholic tradition, and much more in the teacher's manuals.
 The teacher's manuals cover three to four pages of text in the student books per week, transforming them into very comprehensive, daily lessons.
 The lessons have cross-references to the Bible and The Catechism of the Catholic Church, so you should have both books on hand.
 Suggested hymns from the Adoremus Hymnal also correlate with lessons.
 These manuals are goldmines of information that truly provide a thorough religious education.

 Lesson plans are written for four-day presentations and a review.
 The review will help you narrow down to essentials if you don't have time for all the material each week.
 This makes it possible to use this curriculum whether you have a once-a-week or five-days-a-week class.

 There are approximately 30 lessons per grade level.
 The activity books reinforce the lessons learned in the textbooks.
 They are helpful, but not absolutely necessary.

-You might also want to check out my review of the online courses based on this series.
-Click here.
+You might also want to check out my review of the Faith and Life Series Online.